 The original WHITTWOOD CENTER, a year and some months after its November 1956 opening.
 At this time, there was approximately 303,000 leasable square feet.
-A Von's grocery stood at the southeast end of the complex, with a dry goods only J.C.
+A Von's grocery stood at the southeast end of the complex, with J.C.
 Penney presiding over the center of the center.

 By late 1973, the retail hub was still open-air, but several modifications had been made.
 The Broadway had been dedicated in 1961.
 2 years later, an incomplete southwest store block (shown in dark gray) was finished, filling out the basic footprint of the structure.
 At the time of this plan, a new full-line J.C.
 Penney had just opened its doors.
 The mall now housed approximately 609,300 leasable square feet.